 Are the Retirement Savings to Income Multiple Suggestions Realistic?

-Sadly, that savings rate is more aspirational than descriptive for much of America… which is currently mired in the low-single digits.
+Sadly, that savings rate is more aspirational than descriptive for much of America… and currently mired in the low-single digits.
 While the US savings rate covers all households, it’s more important to save while you’re young because of the time value of your investments.

 If you aren’t yet saving 10%, you should make the sacrifices to get there.
 For more information, our personal finance basics article covers most of the framework.